GetWellClinic/ai-moa/install/Readme.md

 ## Installation ##

-**Be sure to change working directory to "gwc-aimee" where this readme.md and installation files are stored, before executing the installation files.**
+**Be sure to change working directory to "install" where this readme.md and installation files are stored, before executing the installation files.**

 ### 1. Install Ubuntu 22 LTS ###